IBM/cloud-native-starter/documentation/IKSDeployment.md

 * [docker](https://docs.docker.com/install/) requires not only the code but also permission to run docker commands
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * [ibmcloud CLI](https://cloud.ibm.com/docs/home/tools)  including plugins `kubernetes-service` and `container-registry`
+    * Make sure that both the ibmcloud CLI and the kubernetes-service plugin are at least at version 1.0.0:
+    * `ibmcloud version`
+    * `ibmcloud plugin list`

 Run this script to check the prerequisites: